 Getting started with your wholesale store

-This tutorial guides you through setting up a wholesale store, including how to create price lists and wholesale store customer accounts, sign into the store as a customer, and process an order.
+This tutorial guides you through setting up a wholesale store and creating an account so that you can log into it.
+It also describes how to create price lists and wholesale accounts, and how to sign into the store as a customer.

 Lesson 1: Create your wholesale store and sign in